riidhopangestu/test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

+## Start Project
+ Go to node directory `cd node-js-jwt-auth-mongodb` then turn on node using `node server.js`.
+ Open new terminal then `ng serve --port 8081 -o` to start this project

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.